c-conone/c-conone.github.io/README.md

 ## Repository Description

- *Business Analytics & Visual Insights Projects*
+Business Analytics & Visual Insights Projects E-Portfolio

 This repository hosts a collection of student projects and assignments focused on data-driven decision making.
 It showcases Python, SQL, and Power BI workflows with clear visuals, practical insights, and documentation designed for learners, professionals, and anyone interested in analytics.

-## References

-* Infinite Codes.
-“How to Push Code to GitHub from Visual Studio Code & Create a GitHub Repository.” *YouTube*, YouTube, 2024, www.youtube.com/watch?v=0LrNRBI_mYU.

-* Rathbone, Matthew.“*How to Create Markdown Email Links Using Mailto*.” *MarkdownTools Blog*, 16 July 2024, [https://blog.markdowntools.com/posts/markdown-email-links-using-mailto](https://blog.markdowntools.com/posts/markdown-email-links-using-mailto).

-* Singh, Awanish.
-“Troubleshoot Common GitHub Actions Errors Solutions Guide.” *AST Consulting*, 11 July 2022, astconsulting.in/github-actions/troubleshoot-github-actions-errors.
+In addition to collaborative coursework, this repository features a personal showcase of analytics capabilities, including custom-built dashboards, exploratory data analyses, and workflow prototypes.
+These projects reflect individual strengths in statistical modeling, data storytelling, and technical documentation, offering a curated view of applied business analytics in action.

+**Learning Objectives**

+- Application of data transformation techniques

+- Use of statistical models to support inventory decisions

+- Documentation of analytical decisions

+- Development of reproducible workflows for business analytics use cases

+**Technologies and Tools Utilized**

+- Python (pandas, Numpy, Scipy, plotnine) for data wrangling and statistical modeling

+- Markdown for documentation

+- Jupyter Notebooks for interactive analysis and code presentation